Aquarius Water Conditioning Blog

 Salt Water Softeners v.
 Salt-Free: What’s The Difference?

-In order to soften your water, salt-powered softeners actually remove minerals like; limestone, calcium, magnesium and iron from your water using an ion exchange process.
-These are the minerals that are to blame for your hard water woes, so stripping the water them eliminates the issue.
+In order to soften your water, salt-powered softeners actually remove minerals like limestone, calcium, magnesium, and iron from your water using an ion exchange process.
+These are the minerals that are to blame for your hard water woes, so stripping water of them eliminates the issue.

 So how does the ion exchange process work you ask?
 It’s simple!
 Hard water is pumped into the resin bed, which holds tiny beads charged with sodium ions.
 As the water makes its way through the resin bed, it leaves behind hard minerals in exchange for the sodium ions.
 In order to regenerate after softening, a brine solution is pumped back through the beads, flushing the minerals out and reinstating the sodium ions for the next batch of water.

-Check out this video about how a salt helps a water softener remove minerals.
+Check out this video that explains in more detail how a salt is used to help a water softener remove unwanted minerals:

-As a bonus, the Kinetico Water Softeners do not use electricity.
-Literally, nothing to plug in!
-Nothing to rest after a power outage and you’ll notice it on your electric bill!
+As a bonus, the Kinetico Water Softeners also don’t use electricity.
+That means there’s nothing to plug in and nothing to rest after a power outage — and you’ll certainly notice this benefit on your electric bill!

 The main difference here is that minerals are actually not removed from the water, but restructured instead to help descale your plumbing.
 Template Assisted Crystallization (TAC) is the process by which these devices function.
 By charging the minerals with electricity, the system is able to transform them into crystals that cannot bind to surfaces.